Soot has a sneaky way of settling into woodwork, turning warm, beautiful surfaces into dull, lifeless patches.

 With a wide variety of soot removal products available on the market, it’s not very tough to clean soot off wood furniture, cabinets, floors, walls, or even metals such as stainless steel.

 If your wood surfaces are covered with soot, you should try to clean them as soon as possible.
 Soot can be difficult to remove because it contains organic compounds that adhere to the surface of the wood.
-You may need to use special cleaning products designed specifically for removing soot from wood surfaces.

 Be sure to work in a well-ventilated area, follow the manufacturer’s instructions and start by using a strong vacuum to remove loose particles.